Ray-B-Ouamba/MY-FIRST-PHOTO-GALLERY-/README.md

 # RAY B.GALLERY WEBSITE

-We have build Ray's gallery Website so he can present his work and engage in marketing, branding, and
+We have build Ray's gallery Website so he can present his work and engage in marketing, branding, and interaction.

 **PROJECT LINK:** https://ray-b-ouamba.github.io/RAYFLAMME-GALLERY-WEBSITE/